This days sales outstanding calculator can be used to calculate the average number of days credit a business is giving to its customers.

 - Enter the accounts receivable.
 This is the accounts receivable (debtors) taken from the balance sheet of the accounts.
 If opening and closing balances are available, then the average accounts receivable balance can be used.
 The days sales outstanding calculator calculates the average days sales outstanding.

-The days sales outstanding calculator is available for download in Excel format by following the link below.
+The DSO calculator is available for download in Excel format by following the link below.

 The days sales outstanding figure calculated by this template can be used as one of the inputs for our Financial Projections Template, which provides the financial section for a business plan.